rtsaad/CarND-MPC-Project/README.md

 	}
 ```

-Figure 2 shows the CTE error, Delta (steering angle) and Speed plot with the cost function presented above.
+Figure 2 shows the CTE error, Delta (steering angle) and Speed plot for the first 100 iterations on the simulator using the cost function presented above.

 ![alt text][image2]